cirosantilli/linux-cheat/network/README.md

 - `facebook.com` redirects to `www.facebook.com`
 - `google.com` redirects to `www.google.com`

+##localhost

+Host that refers to the computer itself, specially for testing purposes.

+Corresponds to a virtual device called the loopback interface.

 #Domain name

 E.g.: `google.com`, `stackoverflow.com` are commonly called domain names.